 Difficult people do exist at work.
 They come in every variety and no workplace is without them.
 How difficult a person is for you to deal with depends on your self-esteem, your self-confidence, and your professional courage at work.
 Dealing with difficult people is either easy or challenging for you depending on the type of difficult person and the situation you face.

 Dealing with difficult people is easier when the person is just generally obnoxious or when the behavior affects more than one person.
-Dealing with them is much tougher when they are attacking you, stealthily criticizing you or undermining your professional contribution.
+Dealing with them is much tougher when they are attacking you, stealthily criticizing you, gossiping about you, or undermining your professional contribution.